stefanprodan/openfaas-gke/README.md

 kubectl apply -f ./openfaas
 ```

-This will create the pods, deployments and services for OpenFaaS gateway, faas-netesd (K8S controller),
+This will create the pods, deployments and services for an OpenFaaS gateway, faas-netesd (K8S controller),
 Prometheus, Alert Manager, Nats and the Queue worker.

-Before exposing OpenFaaS on the internet we need to setup authentication.
+Before exposing OpenFaaS on the Internet, you'll need to setup authentication.
 First create a basic-auth secret with your username and password:

 ```bash